Pauls Toutonghi was born in 1976 in Seattle, Washington.

-His first novel, Red Weather, was published by Random House in 2006.
-It was translated into Latvian — and received good reviews in periodicals across the country.
+His first novel, Red Weather, came out from Random House in 2006.
+It was translated into Latvian and German — and received good reviews in periodicals across the country, including The Miami Herald, The Cleveland Plain Dealer, The New York Times, The Seattle Times, The Oregonian, The Chicago Tribune, and The San Francisco Chronicle.

-In 2007, Pauls moved from Brooklyn to Portland, Oregon — where he now teaches at Lewis & Clark College.
+After receiving his PhD in English Literature from Cornell University, Toutonghi moved from Brooklyn, New York to Portland, Oregon — where he now teaches at Lewis & Clark College.
+He is the father of twins.

 RC Liepins